Hmong customs and culture: Marriage

 Clan groups are exogamous: that is, Hmong may not marry within their own clan group; a marriage partner must be found from another clan.
 For example, a Xiong may not marry another Xiong.
 However, they are allowed to marry blood relatives from their mother's side (Neejtsa).
 This allows for such cases as two cousins related through their mother to marry, so long as they are in different clans.
-Traditionally, when a boy wants to marry a girl, he will make his intentions clear, and will "zij" or snatch (In western countries this act is not popular and is considered to be illegal) her at any opportunity that is appropriate.
+Traditionally, when a boy wants to marry a girl, he will make his intentions clear, and will "zij" or kidnap her at any opportunity that is appropriate.
 This is traditionally only a symbolic kidnapping.

 Before he may "zij" her, the boy must first give a gift to the girl whom he wants to marry.
 After waiting a few days, the boy may then "zij" the girl.
 If the boy never gave the girl a gift, she is allowed to refuse and return home with any family member who comes to save her.
 The parents are not notified at the time of the "zij", but an envoy from the boy's clan is sent to inform them of the whereabouts of their daughter and her safety (fi xov).
 This envoy gives them the boy's family background and asks for the girl's in exchange.
 For example, the envoy may tell the girl's family that the groom is from a Stripe Hmong family from Luang Prabang, Laos; the bride's parents may then reply that they are Moob Leej/Mong Leng from Nong Het, Xieng Khouang, Laos.
 Before the new couple enters the groom's house, the groom's father performs a blessing ritual, asking the ancestors to accept the new bride into the household (Lwm qaib).
 The head of the household moves the chicken in a circular motion around the couple's head.
 The girl is not allowed to visit anyone's house for three days after this.